vippsas/vipps-psp-api/vipps-psp-api-faq.md

 as in this case - at our end.

 If `Confirmed` contains `TimeOut` or `Cancel`: Set `paymentInfo.status` to `FAIL`?

+## Can Vipps help merchants that have problems with the PSPs use of the Vipps APIs?

+Nope.
+Merchants that use Vipps through a PSP must contact the PSP if there are problems.
+This is because Vipps only provides the payment card token to the PSP, and the PSP is responsible for performing the transaction and then to notify Vipps about how it went.

+Simplified:
+1. The merchant tells the PSP to do a Vipps payment
+2. The PSP uses the Vipps PSP API to initiate a payment.
+3. The user confirms the payment in Vipps.
+4. Vipps sends the user's payment card token to the PSP.
+5. The PSP uses the payment card token to perform the payment.
+6. The PSP uses the Vipps PSP API to inform Vipps about how the payment went.

+It is important to understand that Vipps only provides the payment card token to the PSP.
+Vipps is not involved in the payment process.
+If there are any problems with the payment, it is the PSP who has all the information about that.

 ## Is it possible to skip the landing page?